 Once the annotation is done, the dataset can now be divided into training, validation, and test sets.

-It’s important to make sure that the 3 subsets accurately represent the data that the system will be processing.
+It’s important to ensure that the three subsets accurately represent the data the system will be processing.
 This can be done by randomly sampling the data to ensure that each set contains a similar distribution of data.

 Check out this quick read to learn more about the AI training process.